-- (a) completion the assigned tasks (effectiveness), little effort (efficiency) and satisfaction (Nielsen, 2012); - (b) cognitive processing (accessing, interpreting and responding to) the information conveyed by the virtual environment (Seeman & Cooper 2015).
+- Completing the assigned tasks (effectiveness), little effort (efficiency) and satisfaction [19]; - Cognitive processing (accessing, interpreting and responding to) the information conveyed by the virtual environment [23].

 In addition, the study was planned to allow the assessment of the levels of engagement and immersion achieved through the design approach followed.
 The success of the design techniques could lead to the development of a set of guidelines for the design of engaging and interactive 360° immersive video experiences.